JAC Yueyue: Refine S2 Mini

 The Refine S2 Mini was developed from the Yueyue, which is a front-wheel drive mini SUV version presented in late 2016 and put on sale in China in January 2017.
 This model has specific aesthetic features: the front has been redesigned and standardized in style to the remaining range of JAC "Refine" SUV and features new horizontal headlights with LED daytime running lights and a new hourglass grille with chrome bars, raw plastic protectors along the lower body and specific rear bumpers with tailgate that houses the spare wheel external.
 The taillights are also new in a triangular shape.
-The interior is specific and features a redesigned dashboard also available in two colors with new instrumentation and new multimedia touchsceeen screen.
+The interior is specific and features a redesigned dashboard also available in two colors with new instrumentation and new multimedia touchscreen screen.
 The dimensions of the S2 Mini are equal to a length of 3.775 meters, a height of 1.685 meters and a width of 1.775 meters.
 The pitch remains the same as in J2.
 The Refine S2 Mini replaces the previous Yueyue/J2 Cross; the standard version of the Yueyue/J2 remains on the list.

 The engine available is the only 99 horsepower 1.3 petrol.
 In some Latin American countries it was sold as JAC S1.